 What Kendellhurst Academy says: All classrooms have 80 inch digital interactive displays allowing a complete and seamless teaching and learning environment in the evolving digital world.
 Computers (both Mac and PC) are available to every classroom from preschool to grade 8.
 Preschool and kindergarten focus on basic usage including phonics games, basic typing and respecting the computer.
 Grades 1 through 3 have light usage in class with typing tutorials and basic understanding of some programs and apps.
 Lessons are bi-weekly.
 Grades 4 and 5 use computers almost daily to assist in research, reports, presenting, printing and typing.
 Students in grades 6 to 8 have personal Chromebook devices provided through the EDWIN program from Nelson Education.

 What Kendellhurst Academy says: Physical education and staying active are vital to all students.
 We encourage various team and individual sports, including soccer, floor hockey, basketball, running, track and field, baseball and much more.
 Kendellhurst has four school house leagues that incorporate all age groups for internal school games and events.
-We offer monthly rotating classes of tai chi, yoga, martial arts and hip hop dance through experienced and specialized instructors.
+We offer monthly rotating classes of yoga, Zumba, box fit and hip hop dance through experienced and specialized instructors.
 These programs are included in our tuition.

 Sex and health education approach at Kendellhurst Academy: Not Ontario curriculum